History of the Landmark

 Hope Street Capital is, in their words, “a real estate investment group dedicated to opportunistic investment and development throughout New York City.”
 They are headed by Jeffrey Gershon.
 Their offices are at 475 Park Avenue South in Manhattan.

 One of the project’s architects, Everardo Jefferson, was recently awarded a seat on the panel of the Landmarks Preservation Commission (LPC), which is the very agency that must approve the project in order for it to move forward.
-While Jefferson recused himself from the LPC public hearing on October 20, we have unanswered questions about his potential influence outside of public hearings.
+While Jefferson recused himself from LPC public hearings and meetings regarding the project, we have many unanswered questions about his influence outside of public hearings.

 Chain of Approval